KSP-ModularManagement/KSPe/README.md

 # KSP Enhanced /L

-New extensions and utilities for Kerbal Space Program by Lisias, formerly known as "KSP API Extensions /L"
+New extensions and utilities for Kerbal Space Program by Lisias.

 ## In a Hurry